moejoe1996/github-demo/Git_complete_guide.md

 In the branch you are working on (not master) use the following command to apply the changes made on the main branch `git rebase master`

-`git rebase --abort`: it aborts the rebase intended to apply
+- `git rebase --abort`: it aborts the rebase intended to apply

 If a conflict occurs you must solved it with the mergetool or manually.
 One its done use the command `git rebase --continue` to continue with the rebasing stage.

-the command `git fetch` is a non-destructive command that updates the references between the repository and the local repository
+The command `git fetch` is a non-destructive command that updates the references between the repository and the local repository

-`git pull --rebase origin master` updates the local and remote repository with a rebase in the process
+- `git pull --rebase origin master` updates the local and remote repository with a rebase in the process

 # Stashing